-Cathy McClure, is an American artist and anti-disciplinarian.
-She received her BFA from Texas Tech University in Lubbock in 1995 then moved to Seattle to attend the University of Washington, where she received her MFA in 1997.
+Cathy McClure is an American artist and anti-disciplinarian.
+She received her BFA from Texas Tech University in 1995 then she received her MFA in 1997 from the University of Washington in Seattle.
 That same year, she received the Seattle Art Museum’s 19th Annual Betty Bowen Memorial Award.
-McClure has received multiple residencies, grants, and awards including Le Quai Fete in Paris, an Artist Trust Fellowship and more recently, she was a 2018 Artist In Residence at Pilchuck Glass School and in 2021 she was also awarded an AIR at the Vashon Artist Residency.
+McClure has received multiple residencies, grants, and awards including Le Quai Fete in Paris, an Artist Trust Fellowship and recently, she was a 2018 Artist In Residence at Pilchuck Glass School and in 2021 she was an AIR at the Vashon Artist Residency.
 Her work is part of several public and private collections, including The Pace Collection in Dallas, the White House permanent collection and the Bard Collection in New York.
 She has had solo shows at the Yerba Buena Center for the Arts in San Francisco, the Nassau County Museum in New York and the Bellevue Arts Museum in Washington state.
-She has exhibited widely, including the Henry Art Gallery in Seattle, the Milton Hershey School Museum in Hershey Pennsylvania, the Louise Hopkins Underwood Center for the Arts in Texas and Art Miami Basel.
+She has exhibited widely, including the Henry Art Gallery in Seattle, the Milton Hershey School Museum in Pennsylvania, the Louise Hopkins Underwood Center for the Arts in Texas and Art Miami Basel.
 McClure has been represented by Myerson Nowinski in Seattle and Edelman Arts, Heidi Neuhoff and Moss in New York and Connecticut, respectively.
-Since 2017 she has been the Artist Consultant for the 4-block expansion of the Seattle Convention Center Summit building in downtown Seattle.
-In addition to helping develop the art program for the SCC Summit, she has recently completed a large-scale public artwork for the new building, which opened in January of 2023.
+She is represented by Traver Gallery in the Pacific Northwest.
+Since 2017, she has been the Artist Consultant for the expansion of the Seattle Convention Center Summit in downtown Seattle.
+In addition to developing the art program for the Summit, she completed a large-scale public artwork for the new building, which opened in January of 2023.

 As an anti-disciplinarian artist with a strong background in metal design, I am infused with boundless curiosity which propels me to explore materials, spaces and processes that push the boundaries of what art can be.
 My enthusiastic approach toward inventive methodologies raises questions about what is considered valuable and is accompanied by a wild preoccupation with the discrepancy between past perceptions of an imagined utopic techno-future and that future which we now inhabit.
 Often using toys as metaphors, my artworks highlight our societal penchant for instant gratification, over-production and habitually excessive consumption.